Audi Sport Steps in as Official Formula E Manufacturer Team

 Though Audi has taken over a majority of the team, Abt Schaeffler will still be a part of the tandem as a powertrain partner in the future.

-"We've been supporting the Formula E commitment with increasing intensity in recent months—on the race days, in the development of the new powertrain and in numerous off-track activities as well.
-That Audi will be the first German automobile manufacturer to be actively involved in the racing series starting next season is also a clear commitment of our brand to electric mobility, on the race track as of December and next year on the road as well with the new Audi e-tron," said Audi board member Dr. Peter Mertens in a press release.
+Audi board member Dr. Peter Mertens is quoted saying "We've been supporting the Formula E commitment with increasing intensity in recent months – on the race days, in the development of the new powertrain and in numerous off-track activities as well.
+That Audi will be the first German automobile manufacturer to be actively involved in the racing series starting next season is also a clear commitment of our brand to electric mobility, on the race track as of December and next year on the road as well with the new Audi e-tron."

 The German team ditched its massively successful Le Mans program last year to focus its efforts majorly on Formula E.

-The team will be competing against other notable manufacturers like Jaguar, BMW, and Renault—all of which have been battling for podiums with the French leading so far this season.
-Drivers Daniel Abt and Lucas di Grassi will continue to pilot the team on race day, and if they can keep up their consistent showings on the circuit, Audi Sport Abt Schaeffler could be in a good spot come year's end.
-The team is currently second in overall standings.
+They will be competing against other notable manufactures like Jaguar, BMW, and Renault -- all of which have been battling for podiums with the French leading so far this season.
+Drivers Daniel Abt and Lucas di Grassi will continue to pilot the team on raceday, and if they can keep up their consistent showings on the circuit, Audi Sport Abt Schaeffler could be in a good spot come year's end.
+They are currently second in overall standings.

 The team is reportedly working on a new powertrain for next season.